 You should insert your suppository at the same time each day.
 You may find that bedtime works best for your schedule.

-- You may see some improvement in as little as one day, but you should take the full course of medication to ensure that the infection doesn’t return.
+- You may see some improvement in as little as one day, but you should complete the full course of medication to ensure that the infection doesn’t return.

-- If your infection is particularly acute, consider taking capsules twice daily for six days to two weeks.
+- If your infection is particularly acute, consider inserting capsules twice daily into the vagina for 6 to 14 days.

 - If your infections are chronic, consider using one suppository each day.

-- In all cases, contact your doctor for more individual help with dosage, frequency, and other concerns.
+- In all cases, contact your healthcare provider for help with dosage, frequency, and other concerns.

 You may experience: